robert/robert.github.com/_posts/2100-01-01-crypto-game.md

 Steve is just about awake from his textbook concussion.
 He agrees that this would be the most technically straightforward solution.
 However, since the company is funded by his mum's credit card that she still hasn't reported as stolen, he's the closest thing that Steve Enix has to a CFO.
 He doesn't want to have to pay to develop and deploy a whole jumble of database infrastructure.
 Cloud computing is quite cheap nowadays, but Steve Enix has very little money and it's only a matter of time before his mum notices all the charges the gang have been racking up on her AmEx.

-Steve concedes that the solution to this level integrity conundrum will likely require Steve Enix to run some servers of some sort, but he'd like the keep them as cheap and lightweight as possible.
+Steve concedes that the solution to this level integrity conundrum will likely require Steve Enix to run some servers of some sort, but he'd like to keep them as cheap and lightweight as possible.
+Centralized servers that have to store and serve up every level that your players create will be too costly in both blood and treasure.
 Kate and Otekah agree.
-They couldn't give two farts about Steve's mum or her Amex, but they really like the idea of sending validated level files to your friends directly, without having to sign up for any kind of Steve Enix Network Experience Center.
+They couldn't give two farts about Steve's mum or her Amex, but they don't want to have to sign up for any kind of Steve Enix Network Experience Center.

-[Stop here?
-Then get into crypto next episode?]
+The Thunderdome continues.

 ## 6. Can we use public key cryptography?
 Take 1